Webilop/woocommerce-html5-video/readme.txt

 = 1.5.2 =
 * Fix of video icon in product addition and edition pages.
 * Creation of [Github repository with the plugin code](https://github.com/Webilop/woocommerce-html5-video).

+= 1.5.3 =
+* Deletion of useless name property in video management for products.
+* Replacement of HTML editor by tinymce editor with default WordPress settings in modal to add videos in products.
+* Now users can use a custom title for the video tab.
+* Replacement of action icons in video management for products.